mchmarny/cloud-native-stack/README.md

 # Cloud Native Stack

-Cloud Native Stack (CNS) provides tooling and comprehensive documentation to help you deploy, validate, and operate optimized AI workloads in your GPU-accelerated Kubernetes clusters:

-- **CLI (Eidos)** – Three-step workflow: capture system snapshots, generate optimization recipes, and create deployment bundles
+**Production-grade, validated configurations for GPU-accelerated Kubernetes at scale.**

+Cloud Native Stack (CNS) delivers **opinionated, battle-tested blueprints** for deploying AI workloads on GPU infrastructure.
+Rather than generic recommendations, CNS provides **validated configurations** proven in production environments, ensuring **reproducible outcomes** across diverse platforms (EKS, GKE, AKS, self-managed).

+### Why Cloud Native Stack?

+**🎯 Opinionated Best Practices** – Eliminates guesswork with prescriptive configurations based on NVIDIA's extensive field experience and customer deployments.

+**✅ Validated & Production-Ready** – Every configuration is tested against real hardware (H100, GB200, A100, L40) and production workloads (training, inference).

+**🔁 Reproducible Deployments** – Deterministic recipe generation ensures consistent results across environments, reducing "works on my cluster" issues.

+**⚡ Three-Step Workflow** – Systematic approach from discovery to deployment:
+1. **Snapshot** – Capture current system configuration (OS, kernel, K8s, GPU)
+2. **Recipe** – Generate optimized configuration recommendations based on your environment
+3. **Bundle** – Create ready-to-deploy artifacts (Helm values, manifests, scripts)

+### Components

+- **CLI (`eidos`)** – Command-line tool for snapshot capture, recipe generation, and bundle creation
-- **API** – REST API for recipe generation and integration with automation pipelines
+- **API Server** – REST API (https://cns.dgxc.io) for integration with CI/CD pipelines and automation workflows
-- **Agent** – Kubernetes job for automated cluster snapshot collection
+- **Agent** – Kubernetes Job for automated, in-cluster snapshot collection and validation

-**Note**: The documentation related to the previous version of the Cloud Native Stack project (manual installation guides, playbooks, and optimizations for GPU infrastructure) are all located in [docs/v1](docs/v1).
+**Note**: Documentation for the previous version (manual installation guides, playbooks, and platform-specific optimizations) is located in [docs/v1](docs/v1).

 ## Documentation

+The documentation is organized by persona to help you find what you need quickly.
+Whether you're deploying GPU infrastructure, contributing code, or integrating CNS into automation pipelines, start with the section that matches your role.

 ### For Users

+You're a platform engineer, MLOps practitioner, or cluster administrator responsible for deploying and operating GPU-accelerated Kubernetes clusters.
+You need practical guides to get CNS running and validated configurations for your specific hardware and workload requirements.

 Get started with installing and using Cloud Native Stack: